WeisongZhao/rl_positivity_sim/README.md

 Taken an example of single molecular localization microscopy (SMLM) can also be treated as a `deconvolution` method, but it utilizes the strongest prior knowledge on the real fluorescent signal `x`, i.e., the isolate puncta, to achieve super-resolution in 10~20 times.
 However, the usage of such prior knowledge needs the specific designed experiment, and can not be applied to the conventional microscopes.

-What we intend to do is to find the relatively weak but general (for fluorescence imaging) prior-knowledge,
+What we intend to do is to find the relatively weak but general (for fluorescence imaging) prior-knowledge in the [manuscript](https://www.researchsquare.com/article/rs-279271/v1),

 - PSF is the important prior knowledge, the soul of `deconvolution`.
 - Low frequency background, corresponding to cytosol signal and constant background.
 This is an optional priori knowledge.